-Music Director of the Opéra de Paris since 2009 and the Principal Conductor of the Wiener Symphoniker since the 2014/15 Season, Phillipe Jordan is counted among the best established and most sought-after conductors of his generation.
-He has been appointed Music Director of the Vienna State Opera beginning in 2020.
+Music Director of the Opéra national de Paris since 2009 and Principal Conductor of the Wiener Symphoniker since the 2014/15 season, Philippe Jordan is counted among the best established and most sought-after conductors of his generation.
+He has been appointed Music Director of the Wiener Staatsoper beginning in 2020.

-Maestro Jordan’s career on the podium began at Germany’s Stadttheater Ulm in the 1994/95 Season.
-From 1998 to 2001 Jordan served as Assistant Conductor and Kapellmeister under Daniel Barenboim at the Staatsoper Unter den Linden in Berlin.
-From 2001 to 2004 he was Principal Conductor of Austria’s Graz Opera House and the Graz Philharmonic Orchestra.
-During that period, Jordan also debuted at many of the most important international opera houses and festivals, including the Metropolitan and Houston Grand Operas, the festivals of Salzburg, Aix-en-Provence and Glyndebourne, as well as the Royal Opera House Covent Garden, Vienna State Opera, Bayerische Staatsoper, and the Festspielhaus Baden-Baden.
-From 2006 to 2010, Jordan served as Principal Guest Conductor of Berlin’s Staatsoper Unter den Linden, and in summer 2012 he made his debut at the Bayreuth Festival leading a production of Parsifal.
-He will return to New York in Spring 2019 to conduct The Ring of the Nibelungen at the Metropolitan Opera.
+Maestro Jordan’s career on the podium began as Kapellmeister at Germany’s Stadttheater Ulm and at the Staatsoper Unter den Linden in Berlin.
+From 2001 to 2004, he was Principal Conductor of Austria’s Oper Graz and the Grazer Philharmonisches Orchester.
+During that period, Jordan also debuted at many of the most important international opera houses and festivals, including the Metropolitan Opera and Houston Grand Opera, the festivals of Salzburg, Aix-en-Provence, and Glyndebourne, as well as the Royal Opera House, Covent Garden; Wiener Staatsoper, Bayerische Staatsoper, and the Festspielhaus Baden-Baden.
+From 2006 to 2010, Jordan served as Principal Guest Conductor of Berlin’s Staatsoper Unter den Linden, and in summer 2012 he made his debut at the Bayreuther Festspiele, leading a production of Parsifal.
+He returned to New York in spring 2019 to conduct the complete Ring of the Nibelung at the Metropolitan Opera.

-As a symphonic conductor, Maestro Jordan has worked with such renowned European orchestras as the Berlin, Munich and Vienna Philharmonics, the Vienna Symphony, Radio Symphony Orchestra of Vienna, Orchestra Philharmonique de Radio France, the Philharmonia Orchestra of London, the London Symphony Orchestra, the Orchestra dell’Accademia Nazionale di Santa Cecilia in Rome, Orchestre de la Suisse Romande, Tonhalle-Orchester Zürich, Chamber Orchestra of Europe, Mahler Chamber Orchestra, Gustav Mahler Youth Orchestra, NDR Sinfonieorchester Hamburg, and the Salzburg Mozarteumorchester.
-In North America, he has conducted the symphony orchestras of Chicago, Dallas, Detroit, Minnesota, Montreal, San Francisco, Seattle, and St. Louis, as well as the National Symphony Orchestra in Washington, D.C., the Cleveland and Philadelphia Orchestras, and the New York Philharmonic as well as the Los Angeles Philharmonic.
+As a symphonic conductor, Maestro Jordan has worked with such renowned European orchestras as the Berliner, Münchner, and Wiener Philharmoniker, the Staatskapelle Berlin, the Wiener Symphoniker, the RSO Wien, the Orchestre Philharmonique de Radio France, the Philharmonia Orchestra of London, the London Symphony Orchestra, the Orchestra dell’Accademia Nazionale di Santa Cecilia in Rome, the Orchestre de la Suisse Romande, the Tonhalle-Orchester Zürich, the Chamber Orchestra of Europe, the Mahler Chamber Orchestra, the Gustav Mahler Jugend Orchester, the NDR Sinfonieorchester Hamburg, and the Salzburger Mozarteumorchester.
+In North America, he has conducted the symphony orchestras of Seattle, St. Louis, Dallas, Detroit, Chicago, Cleveland, Philadelphia, Washington, Minnesota, Montreal, Los Angeles, New York, and San Francisco.
+In the current season, he will work again with the New York Philharmonic as well as the Los Angeles Philharmonic.

-In his work with the Vienna Symphony, Maestro Jordan has developed complete cycles of Beethoven’s symphonies and piano concerti (combined with the large orchestral works of Béla Bartók) and the symphonies of Schubert.
+In his work with the Wiener Symphoniker, Maestro Jordan has developed complete cycles of Beethoven’s symphonies and piano concertos (combined with the large-scale orchestral works of Béla Bartók) and the symphonies of Schubert.
 Additionally, he has begun work on a cycle of the great masses and oratorios by Johann Sebastian Bach.
-In addition to recordings, Maestro Jordan’s Beethoven Symphony Cycle has been performed in both the Vienna Musikverein (2016/17) and the Vienna Konzerthaus (2017/18).
-Additionally, in the 2017/18 Season, he led a three-part Bruckner project, also at the Musikverein, in which the composer’s 7th, 8th, and 9th symphonies were presented in contrasting dialogue with classic works of the modern period by Kurtág, Ligeti, and Scelsi.
-In the 2018/19 Season, Maestro Jordan’s work with the Wiener Symphoniker focused on the works of Hector Berlioz, including performances of not only the composer’s best-known works such as Le Damnation de Faust and Symphonie fantastique, but also rarely performed works such as the opulently instrumented Requiem, the lyrical melodrama Lélio ou Le retour à la vie und the song cycle Les Nuits d’été.
+In addition to recordings, Maestro Jordan’s Beethoven symphony cycle has been performed in both the Musikverein Wien (2016/17) and the Wiener Konzerthaus (2017/18).
+Additionally, in the 2017/18 Season, he led a three-part Bruckner project, also at the Musikverein, in which the composer’s Seventh, Eighth, and Ninth symphonies were presented in contrasting dialogue with classic works of the modern period by Kurtág, Ligeti, and Scelsi.
+In the 2018/19 season, Maestro Jordan’s work with the Wiener Symphoniker focused on the works of Hector Berlioz, including performances not only of the composer’s best-known works such as La Damnation de Faust and Symphonie fantastique, but also rarely performed works such as the opulently instrumented Requiem, the lyrical melodrama Lélio ou Le retour à la vie, und the song cycle Les Nuits d’été.
 In the center of his final season as Principal Conductor of the Symphoniker stands the work of Johannes Brahms.
 In addition to concerts featuring the First Piano Concerto and the Violin Concerto, Jordan presented all four Brahms symphonies at the Musikverein to open the orchestra’s 2019/20 season.
 As part of the celebrations in honor of Beethoven’s 250th birthday, Jordan will reconstruct the legendary 1808 Orchesterakademie both in Paris and Vienna.
 Under the title “Milestones,” he will conduct works that transformed and revolutionized musical history: in addition to Stravinsky’s Sacre and another Bach program, this series will also include both Mahler’s Second and Eighth symphonies, which will be performed towards the end of the season.

-In the Summer of 2017 and 2018, Maestro Jordan conducted a new production of Die Meistersinger von Nürnberg in Bayreuth, which he repeated 2018 and 2019, and will lead again in 2020.
+In the summer of 2017, Maestro Jordan conducted a new production of Die Meistersinger von Nürnberg in Bayreuth, which he repeated 2018 and 2019, and will lead again in 2020.

-Phillipe Jordan has also been active as a recording artist releasing recordings such as: Carmen (Glyndebourne Festival), Werther (Wiener Staatsoper), Doktor Faust (Opernhaus Zürich), Salomé (Royal Opera Covent Garden), Tannhäuser (Baden-Baden), and Le Nozze di Figaro (Opéra de Paris).
-His recording of Pelléas et Mélisande at the Opéra de Paris was awarded the “CHOC de l’année” Prize for Classical Music DVDs.
-In addition to operatic recordings, Maestro Jordan has recorded extensively for the Naïve label, including the complete Beethoven piano concerti with François-Frédéric Guy at the piano and the Orchestre Philharmonique de Radio France, as well as Richard Strauss’ Alpine Symphony with the orchestra of the Opéra de Paris, which also received the “CHOC de l’année Classica” award.
-Additionally, Jordan’s recording of Stravinsky’s Rite of Spring was honored with the “CHOC du Monde de la Musique“ Prize.
-On the Erato label, Maestro Jordan and the orchestra of the Opéra de Paris have recently released recordings of Verdi’s Requiem and symphonic excerpts from Wagner’s Ring and Ravel’s Daphnis and Chloe and La Valse.
-His most recent recording with the orchestra of the Opéra de Paris, the complete cycle of Beethoven symphonies, was released on DVD in 2016.
+Philippe Jordan has also been active as a recording artist, releasing recordings such as Carmen (Glyndebourne Festival), Werther (Wiener Staatsoper), Doktor Faust (Opernhaus Zürich), Salomé (Royal Opera House, Covent Garden), Tannhäuser (Baden-Baden), and Le Nozze di Figaro (Opéra de Paris).
+His recording of Pelléas et Mélisande at the Opéra national de Paris garnered the “CHOC de l’année” for Classical Music DVDs.
+In addition to operatic recordings, Maestro Jordan has recorded extensively for the Naïve label, including the complete Beethoven piano concertos with François-Frédéric Guy, soloists, and the Orchestre Philharmonique de Radio France, as well as Richard Strauss’ Alpine Symphony with the orchestra of the Opéra national de Paris, which also earned the “CHOC de l’année Classica.”
+Additionally, Jordan’s recording of Stravinsky’s Rite of Spring was honored with the “CHOC du Monde de la Musique.”
+On the Erato label, Maestro Jordan and the orchestra of the Opéra national de Paris have recently released recordings of Verdi’s Requiem and symphonic excerpts from Wagner’s Ring and Ravel’s Daphnis and Chloe and La Valse.
+On DVD, he led the orchestra of the Opéra national de Paris in the complete cycles of Beethoven symphonies (2016) and Tchaikovsky symphonies (2019).